greysonofusa/arch-surface8/README.md

-This is an install script for lightweight Arch Linux Gaming setups on Microsoft Surface Pro 8
+This is a POST - archinstall script for lightweight Arch Linux Gaming setups on Microsoft Surface Pro 8

 Pre Requisites:
 Microsoft Surface Pro 8 with arch linux installed using efistub and UKI bootloader with secureboot disabled and curl and git installed as additional packages.
-Partitioning scheme required single root partition and not a secondary home folder.
+Partitioning scheme required single root partition and not a secondary home folder. archlinux must already be installed from the iso using archinstall

 The script installs: